Network traffic

 Proper analysis of network traffic provides the organization with the network security as a benefit - unusual amount of traffic in a network is a possible sign of an attack.
 Network traffic reports provide valuable insights into preventing such attacks.

+Traffic volume

 Traffic volume is a measure of the total work done by a resource or facility, normally over 24 hours, and is measured in units of erlang-hours.
 It is defined as the product of the average traffic intensity and the time period of the study.